 The backbone of our map consists of contour lines at intervals of 250 metres.
 Thus, the map looks vivid and nicely illustrates the topography of the Alps.
-Besides, in order to give reference points, we show the important towns, rivers, and mountains, as well as the boundaries of the eight Alpine countries.
+Besides, in order to give reference points, we show the important towns, roads, rivers and mountains, as well as the boundaries of the eight Alpine countries and their regions.

 Our map depicts the most important mountains in the Alps.